 The most-anticipated deal was announced on the final day for potential operators to submit event wagering applications to the Arizona Department of Gaming.

-BetMGM’s partnership with the two entities is the 10th sports betting agreement in the state, and fifth between a sportsbook and a tribe – Gila River Indian Community.
+BetMGM’s partnership with the two entities is the 10th sports betting agreement in the state, and the fifth between a sportsbook and a tribe – the Gila River Indian Community.

 Only Sportsbook That Partners Sports Team and Tribe

 BetMGM is the only operator to partner with both a professional sports team and a tribe simultaneously.
 The New Jersey-based operator may open at least four retail books – one each at Gila River’s three casino properties and one at the State Farm Stadium.